eBay/tsv-utils/docs/TipsAndTricks.md

 $ keep-header file.txt -- sort
 ```

-Most of the performance of direct file reads can be obtained by suggesting a buffer size in the sort command.
+Most of the performance of direct file reads can be regained by suggesting a buffer size in the sort command.
 The author has had good results with a 1 MB buffer.
 The change to the above commands:
 ```
 $ grep green file.txt | sort --buffer-size=1073741824
 $ keep-header file.txt -- sort --buffer-size=1073741824
 ```

 These can be added to the shell script or bash alias described eariler.
-The revised shell script (file `tsv-sort`):
+The revised shell script (file: `tsv-sort`):
 ```
 #!/bin/sh
 sort  -t $'\t' --buffer-size=1073741824 $*
 ```

-Now the previous commands are simple again:
+Now the commands are once again simple and have good performance:
 ```
 $ grep green file.txt | tsv-sort
 $ keep-header file.txt -- tsv-sort